Feline Infectious Peritonitis commonly referred to as "FIP" is:

 Cats infected with feline coronavirus, initially do not show any symptoms and antiviral antibodies develop during this time.
-In a small percentage of cats (1 in 300 of the ENTIRE cat population), a mutation of the virus occurs and infection progresses into clinical FIP which is then referred to as "feline infectious peritonitis virus" (FIPV).
+In a small percentage of cats, a mutation of the virus occurs and infection progresses into clinical FIP which is then referred to as "feline infectious peritonitis virus" (FIPV).
 White blood cells which are supposed to protect the cat carry the virus throughout the cat's body.
 Once a cat develops clinical FIP involving one or many systems of the cat's body (abdomen, kidney, brain), the disease is progressive and is always fatal.

 There are two forms of FIP: the wet (effusive) form and the dry (non-effusive) form.
 The wet form is characterized by an accumulation of fluid in the chest or abdomen.
 The dry form of FIP is characterized by inflammatory sores that can be found in almost any organ of the body, including the nervous system.
 In both the wet and dry forms of the illness, the cat will experience loss of appetite, weight loss, lethargy, and a fluctuating fever that is not responsive to antibiotics.